radar/ryanbigg.com/_posts/2015-08-06-my-self-publishing-success-story.markdown

 included my email in the foreword to the book and asked if people encounter errors that they email me directly.
 This system works really well as I use the unarchived emails as an indication of what book bugs haven't been fixed yet.

+TODO: mention Twist here too

+#### Picking a tool to write a book in

+* Discuss Word, Docbook, Markdown and AsciiDoc here.

 ### Conclusion